ddev/ddev.com/src/pages/blog/ddev-an-alternative-to-mamp-for-a-php-dev-environment.md

 It’s all about parity with your production environment.
 If you can get your configurations set in the free version of MAMP and manually update everything when new component versions come out, or if you pay for MAMP Pro, you have a fair chance of making your local development environment very similar to the live environment.
 Barring that, be prepared to hear (or say) “but it works on my machine!”

-If you’re just looking to import or export the most recent version of your database to your local environment, you will either need to open up phpMyAdmin or run mySQL commands manually.
+If you’re just looking to import or export the most recent version of your database to your local environment, you will either need to open up phpMyAdmin or run MySQL commands manually.

 ### With DDEV